DevEke/MuviApp/README.md

-# Moovies
+# Muvi App
- This repo is for the client-side of Moovies app
+ This repo is for the client-side of Muvi app